study-radar/study-radar-frontend/README.md

 Run `npm install` to install the project's dependencies.\
 Run `npm start` to start the server.\
 Visit [http://localhost:3000](http://localhost:3000) to view the site.\
+# Connecting the backend\
-To connect to the backend, please visit [study-radar-backend repository](https://github.com/study-radar/study-radar-backend).
+Follow the instructions at [study-radar-backend repository](https://github.com/study-radar/study-radar-backend).

 ## Using Study Radar